IRS offers tips to tax professionals to reduce CAF number errors, better protect data from cyberthieves

 FS-2018-7, April 2018 — In a global economy, many people in the United States have foreign financial accounts.
 The law requires owners of foreign financial accounts to report their accounts to the U.S Treasury Department, even if the accounts don’t generate any taxable income.

-FS-2018-6, April 2018 — Taxpayers who experience tax-related identity theft may wonder when they should file a Form 14039, Identity Theft Affidavit.
+FS-2018-6, April 2018 — If you think you have experienced tax-related identity theft, learn how and when to file a Form 14039, Identity Theft Affidavit.

 FS-2018-5, March 2018 — More than 83 million taxpayers paid someone to prepare their federal tax return in 2017.
 Generally, anyone who gets paid to prepare or help prepare a federal tax return must have a PTIN.